 • The child’s age, health, and preferences.

-• Parental history, including any instances of abuse or substance use.
+• Parental history, including any instances of child abuse or substance abuse.

 • The capacity of each parent to provide a stable and nurturing environment.